Lubricant Additives & Specialty Chemicals | Manufacturer & Sourcing Partner | Jinzhou, China — Est. 2013

 What Are Industrial Lubricant Additives?

-They are not the same as a consumer “oil additive” poured into a system; they are formulation components a lubricant blender uses to make the finished oil, supplied either as a ready package or as individual components.
+They are not the same as a consumer “oil additive” poured into a system; they are formulation components a blender uses to make the finished oil, supplied as a ready package or as individual components.

 The Additive Families Used in Industrial Oils